Last Updated on

 Fiverr was founded by Shai Wininger and Micha Kaufman in 2010 with the aim to provide an online platform where freelancers can provide services globally for not less than $5.
 Their headquarters are in Tel Aviv Israel.

-With 12 million freelancers and 2900 skills on Upwork, finding the ideal talent for your project can seem daunting.
+With 12 million freelancers and 2900 skill sets on Upwork, finding the ideal talent for your project can seem daunting.
 First of all, you need to know exactly what skill you are looking for.
 For example, saying you need a freelancer with marketing or writing skills is quite general.
 The good thing is, Upwork has listed the specific skills to help you identify exactly what you need.

 When you click on any of the categories above, a list of qualified freelancers for that category will appear.
 Their profiles will provide all the information you need to decide whom to work with.
 For example their hourly rate, number of hours spent on Upwork, their location (for time difference issues) and performance ratings given by past clients.